 The Green House in Euclid has a lovely community feeling to it.

-Cleveland CoLabs is nearby Tech Hive in MidTown (Really nice people, great for social entrepreneurs)
+Cleveland CoLabs is near Tech Hive, but further north (Really nice people, great for social entrepreneurs)

 Here is more info for helping you find work space: